ezralazuardy/cats/README.md

 # 😷 CATS

-CATS is a Contactless Automatic Thermal Scanner that uses Arduino UNO R3 and HTTP Request to automate thermal scanning purposes.
+CATS is a Contactless Automatic Thermal Scanner that uses Arduino Uno R3 and HTTP Request to automate thermal scanning purposes.

 This project used [PlatformIO](https://platformio.org) for compiler and package manager.